 5. Collaborate with other teams.

-While UX personas are mostly used by the design team, other departments, like marketing and product, may need to reference them while creating business strategies.
+While user personas are mostly used by the design team, other departments, like marketing, may need to reference them while creating campaigns and business strategies.
 So make your UX persona(s) available to them.

-As Daniel Chabert, the CEO and co-founder of PurpleFire, put it: “Encourage cross-functional collaboration, including input from design, development, and marketing teams, to build a unified understanding of user needs.”
+As Daniel Chabert, the CEO and co-founder of PurpleFire, puts it: “Encourage cross-functional collaboration, including input from design, development, and marketing teams, to build a unified understanding of user needs.”

 UX personas turn the abstract concept of a customer into a (semi) real person with preferences, emotions, and personality.
-Because of this, design teams have something tangible that they can refer to when making decisions on the direction the product will go.
+Because of this, design teams have something tangible they can refer to when making product decisions.

-These personas help the design team avoid generalization and focus on the target audience instead, allowing them to create user-centric interfaces and tailor the product features to meet the users’ specific needs.
+These personas help the design team avoid generalizations and focus on the target audience instead, allowing them to create user-centric interfaces and tailor the product features to meet real people’s specific needs.